Chart pattern

 A chart pattern or price pattern is a pattern within a chart when prices are graphed.
 In stock and commodity markets trading, chart pattern studies play a large role during technical analysis.
 When data is plotted there is usually a pattern which naturally occurs and repeats over a period.
 Chart patterns are used as either reversal or continuation signals.

+Academics have criticized the use of chart patterns and technical analysis in general.
+In an efficient market, it should not be possible to consistently profit on such patterns.

 Traditional chart pattern

-Included in this type are the most common patterns which have been introduced to chartists for more than a hundred years.
+Included in this type are the most common chart patterns which have been introduced to chartists for more than a hundred years.
 Below is a list of the most commonly used traditional chart patterns: